mahyingqi123/Laptop-Recommender-System-Based-on-User-Reviews-on-Reddit/README.md

 ## Overview

 This project provides a full-stack laptop recommendation system powered by **Natural Language Processing (NLP)** techniques.
-By scraping **Reddit** threads for user reviews, we use **BERT embeddings** for text representation and **Aspect Term Based Sentiment Analysis** to generate meaningful recommendations.
+By scraping **Reddit** threads for user reviews, we use **BERT based semantic search** for text representation and **Aspect Term Based Sentiment Analysis** to generate meaningful recommendations.

 ## Features